Tech finished 23rd in its final tournament of the season

 Tech had two bowlers rank in the top 50 individual performances

-Louisiana Tech has announced the hiring of Jerry Miles as the second head coach of the Lady Techster women's bowling program in its ninth year of existence.
+In 2012, Louisiana Tech announced the hiring of Jerry Miles as the second head coach of the Lady Techster women's bowling program in its ninth year of existence.

 Miles takes over for former head coach Shawn Jackson, who served as the head coach of the Techsters for eight seasons since the program was introduced in 2004.

 "It is a tremendous honor to coach for Louisiana Tech and this university," Miles said.
 "When it is all said and done, I know Louisiana Tech is going to be a top contender.
 I appreciate this prestigious offer and it is an honor to be the coach of such a quality group of women.
 As a team, they have some of the best talent I have ever seen.
 To have the chance to coach at this level is a dream come true."

 Miles brings a wealth of experience to Tech as he has been a member of the Professional Bowlers Association since 1982 and an avid bowler for most of his life.